-“Hello everyone, I am new to MS SQL Server and I don’t know how to export SQL Server database to SQL file.
+User Query- “Hello everyone, I am new to this database and I don’t know how to export SQL Server database to SQL file.
 Can anyone suggest me how can I export my data into .sql file, so that I can share it with someone easily?
 Please assist me with a simple and actual working technique for the same.”

-Best Solutions to Export SQL Server Database to SQL file
+SQL Server Export Database to SQL File Steps

 In this section, we will discuss some effective approaches to convert SQL database to SQL file with ease.
 Go through it and get the solution which is suitable for you.